Engarif3/MenuCraft/README.md

 # Restaurant Management System (Backend)

-A RESTful API built with Symfony to manage restaurant operations, including handling dishes, categories, carts, and payments.
+A RESTful API built with Symfony to manage restaurant operations, including handling dishes, categories.
 This backend is dockerized for seamless setup and integrates with a React frontend for a complete user experience.

 ## Features